rbergm/PostBOUND/postbound/README.md

 This examples can be *almost* executed as-is, there is only one setup step missing: in Step 1, PostBOUND is asked to connect to a Postgres database, but no information is provided on how this connection should be obtained.
 By default, PostBOUND reads this information from a hidden config file.
-In the case of Postgres, this file is called `.pyscopg_connection` and it has to be placed in the same directory from which the code is executed.
+In the case of Postgres, this file is called `.psycopg_connection` and it has to be placed in the same directory from which the code is executed.
 The Postgres file has to contain a connection string that can be used to establish a database connection, such as `dbname=<my db> user=<my user> host=localhost`.
 Consult the documentation on the database systems for more info on what information is required and how it should be stored.
 As a final note, the